Law Pod UK Ep. 182: Unlawful Killing in Inquests: All Change? - Apr 2023

 - The Bloody Sunday Inquiry (2002-2009): Matthew worked as an historian on the inquiry into the events of 30 January 1972, in which thirteen people were killed following a civil rights march in Northern Ireland.
 He worked with Counsel to the Inquiry and the Tribunal.

 Matthew has been ranked as a Band 1 Junior in Chambers & Partners since 2013.
 He has acted as First Junior Counsel in the Hillsborough Inquests and in the renewed inquests into the Birmingham Pub Bombings.
-He is counsel to one of the interested parties in the Westminster Bridge Inquests.
+He was counsel to one of the interested parties in the Westminster Bridge Inquests and has represented the families of those who died in the 2020 Reading Terror attack.
+He is also regularly instructed by the Rail, Air and Maritime Accident Investigation Branches.

 He is ranked as a Star Individual by Chambers & Partners and a Tier 1 junior by Legal 500.